Why People Suffer in Silence: Mental Health in the Church (Part 1 of 13)

 Mental health challenges are present in every congregation, yet many churches still feel uncertain about how to respond.
 This series is designed to help pastors, leaders, and members think biblically, speak carefully, and act wisely in the care of people who are suffering.
 The aim is not to turn the church into a clinic, but to make the church a safer, wiser, and more compassionate place.

-Mental health stigma in the church is often one of the biggest barriers to care.
+Mental health myths, misconceptions, and misunderstandings in the church (often called “stigmas”) are often one of the biggest barriers to care.
 When people believe mental illness is a sign of weak faith, moral failure, or spiritual immaturity, they are less likely to seek help and more likely to hide their struggles.

 Why churches should address it